mah0001/metadata-editor-docs-v2/documenting_microdata.md

 ### Provenance ###

-The **Provenance** container is used to document how and when the dataset was acquired.
+The **Provenance** container is used to document how, from where, and when the dataset was acquired.
 It is used to ensure traceability.
+See section "Documenting - General instructions" for more information.

 ### External resources